ritza-co/internal-articles/docs/cloudflare-rwsdk-real-time.md

 ## Building the Polling App with Cloudflare Workers

-We'll start with raw Cloudflare Workers to understand the full complexity, then build the same app with RedwoodSDK to see the abstraction benefits.
+We'll start with Cloudflare Workers to understand the platform fundamentals, then build the same app with RedwoodSDK to see how its React-based approach streamlines development.

 Create a new directory for both projects: